 Another vendor of pixel control boards and accessories.
 They are in Australia, so shipping times can be a bit longer (but much-much shorter than Chinese suppliers).
 He has very well-built products, and the exchange rate makes them very reasonable for US customers.
 I buy differential boards and some accessories from him.

 Outstanding US vendor of pixels, pixel supplies, accessories, and controller hardware.
 Excellent customer service.
 Very fast shipping.
 I highly recommend them.
 They sell Kulp controllers, and are a great source if Daniel’s own store is sold out.
+They have great prices, even compared to Amazon, and very fast shipping.
+They have been my go-to now for a couple of years.

 Carries a unique range of hardware, including next generation pixel controllers with a unique feature set.